David Moniac: Early life and education

-David A. Moniac, as his name was sometimes recorded, was the son of the prosperous Creek merchant Samuel Moniac and Elizabeth Weatherford, both mixed-race Creek.
-His mother was the sister of the Creek leader William Weatherford, and his great-uncle was Alexander McGillivray, an important Creek chief on his mother's side.
+David A. Moniac, as his name was sometimes recorded, was the son of prosperous merchant Samuel Moniac and Elizabeth Weatherford; both were mixed-race Creek.
+His mother was the sister of Creek leader William Weatherford, and Alexander McGillivray was an important uncle and Creek chief on his mother's side.
 The Creek had a matrilineal kinship system, so Moniac was considered to be born into his mother's Wind Clan and gained his social status there.
-Moniac's maternal uncle would have been more important to his upbringing than his father.
+Under this system, his mother's eldest brother would have been more important to the boy's upbringing than his father was.

 The Moniac family lived in present-day Montgomery County, Alabama, near the unincorporated community of Pintlala.
-His father served with the U.S. forces in the Creek War, as he was allied with the Lower Creek who were more assimilated.
-They defeated the Red Sticks.
+Samuel Moniac served with the U.S. forces in the Creek War.
+He was allied with the Lower Creek, who had more ties with whites and were more assimilated.
+They defeated the Red Sticks, who were traditionalists.

 At this time, the United States was encouraging assimilation of the Creek and other tribes of the Southeast to European-American ways.
-They became known as the Five Civilized Tribes, for they adopted many aspects of U.S. culture.
+These nations were referred to as the Five Civilized Tribes, for they adopted many aspects of U.S. culture.

-The Fort Jackson Treaty, which concluded the Creek War, included a provision for the education of the Creek people.
-His father's military service, most likely enabled Moniac to get an appointment in 1817 to the U.S. Military Academy, located in New York.
-No doubt a role was played by John Crowell, Alabama's first member of the House of Representatives and after that, Indian agent to the Creeks (which usually meant a Creek wife; white husbands were coveted).
-Before starting there, Moniac studied with John McLeod, a tutor in Washington, D.C, to prepare for the entrance exam and classes.
-At his request, he repeated a year of college; he graduated 39 out of 40 in 1822, although the 40 were the survivors of an entering class of 117.
+The 1790 Treaty of New York and the Fort Jackson Treaty, which concluded the Creek War, included provisions for the education of the Creek people.

+Moniac was likely aided by his father's military service in getting an appointment in 1817 to the U.S. Military Academy, located in New York.
+John Crowell, Alabama's first member of the House of Representatives and after that, US Indian agent to the Creek, supported his appointment.
+(Many US Indian agents had Native American wives, who helped them deal with language and cultural issues, and to have families in frontier areas.)

+Before starting at West Point, Moniac studied with John McLeod, a tutor in Washington, D.C, to prepare for the entrance exam and classes.
+At his request, he repeated a year of college; he graduated 39 out of 40 in 1822.
+These 40 had succeeded; their entering class had 117 cadets.

 Moniac served for five months as a Brevet Second Lieutenant in the Sixth Infantry, but resigned his commission on December 31, 1822.
-President Madison was encouraging Army officers to resign, as in 1821, the War of 1812 and First Seminole Wars over, Congress had cut the size of the Army and West Point was graduating more officers than the Army could use.
-He returned to Alabama to deal with clan property.
+President Madison was encouraging Army officers to resign, as in 1821, given that the War of 1812 and First Seminole Wars were over, Congress had cut the size of the Army.
+But West Point was graduating more officers than the Army could use.
+Moniac returned to Alabama to deal with clan property.